brian-baugher/jefferson-consulting-group/README.md

 # jefferson-consulting-group
-Website build for Jefferson Consulting Group at UVA
+Website built for Jefferson Consulting Group at UVA